Hypercalcemia means you have too much calcium in your blood.

-How well you do depends on the cause of hypercalcemia.
-Patients with mild hyperparathyroidism or hypercalcemia with a treatable cause do well and usually do not have complications.
+How well you do depends on the cause of your high calcium level.
+The outlook is good for people with mild hyperparathyroidism or hypercalcemia that have a treatable cause.
+Most of the time, there are no complications.

-Patients with hypercalcemia due to conditions such as cancer or granulomatous disease may not do well, but this is usually due to the disease itself, rather than the hypercalcemia.
+Patients with hypercalcemia due to conditions such as cancer or sarcoidosis may not do well.
+This is most often due to the disease itself, rather than the high calcium level.

 - Peptic ulcer disease

 - High blood pressure

 - Difficulty concentrating or thinking

 These complications of long-term hypercalcemia are uncommon today.